 A range of information is available to support applicants or fishers wanting to provide information for a UAE test.

 - Maps of commercial inshore fishing activity

-- Stock assessment plenary reports – MPI InfoSite
+- Stock assessment plenary reports – Fisheries InfoSite

 - Fisheries Act 1996 – NZ Legislation website